Dominik Jakubek

 Dominik Jakubek (born September 2, 1979) is an American soccer player who plays as a goalkeeper.
-He currently works at the Shady Lady in Sacramento where he is a big jerk to people just trying to sit down and have a good time.

 College

 Jakubek bounced around during his collegiate soccer career, spending time at San Joaquin Delta College and Sonoma State University before ending up at California State University, Chico.
 At Chico, he started every match of his senior season and helped lead the team to the NCAA Division II Championship match.

 MISL

 He was drafted as the third overall pick of the Milwaukee Wave in the 2004 Major Indoor Soccer League Draft.
 He was then traded to the California Cougars where he would spend the next season and a half.
 He did not gain his first start until March 2006, when starter Jim Larkin was injured.

 MLS

 In June 2006, the Columbus Crew's starting goalkeeper Jon Busch was injured and deemed out for the season.
 With backup goalkeepers Bill Gaudette and Jonny Walker already out with injuries, the Crew was forced to trade for Noah Palmer and sign emergency backups, including Jakubek.